edgedb/edgedb-go/rstdocs/types.rst

 *type* MultiRangeInt64
 ----------------------

-MultiRangeInt64 is a type alias for multi range of RangeInt64 values.
+MultiRangeInt64 is a type alias for a slice of RangeInt64 values.

 .. code-block:: go